mfching/copilot-chatbot/README.md

   - Run `/cwd` to confirm project-level MCP config is being resolved from the expected folder.
 - Authentication or connection failures:
   - Re-check token value in Settings.
+  - If settings are encrypted, restart and confirm the startup settings password unlocks successfully.
   - Confirm network/proxy restrictions do not block Copilot CLI.
 - Memory requests are rejected:
   - Run `/memory` to check the current state.
   - Run `/memory on` if you want Copilot memory writes/votes to be approved automatically.
 - Web content not rendering:
   - Ensure WebView2 runtime is available and updated on the machine.
+- UI slows while responses stream:
+  - Chat updates and session saves are throttled, but very large HTML previews can still be expensive to render in WebView2.
+  - Use the iframe pop-out button for large embedded previews.
 - Manual GitHub Actions run does not start:
   - Confirm Actions are enabled for the repository.
   - Confirm the workflow exists on the default branch at `.github/workflows/dotnet-build.yaml`.